-RECOMMENDED GOALS FOR THE SCHOOL YEAR IN THE ATHLETIC DEPARTMENT
+RECOMMENDED GOALS FOR THE SCHOOL YEAR WITHIN THE ATHLETIC DEPARTMENT

-- To promote the philosophy of the Friendship Games Program into the athletic department. - To increase student athlete participation within the scope of the athletic program. - To promote sportsmanship within the spectator crowd as well as the athletic teams. - To promote drug awareness activities for both parents and athletes. - To provide ongoing coaching effectiveness training for coaches of all levels and sports. - To provide ongoing liability information for coaches of all levels and sports. - To address the needs of gender equity and assure that each sport is in compliance.
+- To promote the philosophy of this program into the department of school athletics. - To increase student athlete participation within the scope of the athletic program. - To promote sportsmanship within the spectator crowd as well as the athletic teams. - To promote drug awareness activities for both parents and athletes. - To provide ongoing coaching effectiveness training for coaches of all levels and sports. - To provide ongoing liability information for coaches of all levels and sports. - To address the needs of gender equity and assure that each sport is in compliance.